danwing/cidfi/draft-wing-cidfi.md

 Later, when connecting to a new QUIC server, the client determines if there are on-path CIDFI Network Elements by sending the nonce and HMAC in the same UDP 4-tuple as the QUIC connect (step 2).
+This is necessary to deal with both IP address spoofing and with multiple QUIC+CIDFI implementations running on the same host; each QUIC+CIDFI implementation pair should only be able to modify treatment of its own flows, not of other flows to other UDP flows running on that same host.

-If a CIDFI Network Element is present it processes the STUN Indication and sends a response to the client over HTTP using the HTTP channel established above.
+If a CIDFI Network Element is present on the path it processes the STUN Indication and sends a response to the client over HTTP using the HTTP channel established above.
+It decrements the IPv4 TTL or IPv6 Hop Limit and forwards the STUN Indication along its normal path, to accomodate another CIDFI Network Element farther away from the client.

 ~~~~~ aasvg